PAlexUtad/UE5-ThirdPerson-Horror-VerticalSlice/README.md

 ## 📖 About The Project

 > *Treading Down The Garden Path* is a short, self-contained horror game demo developed entirely in Blueprint using Unreal Engine 5.
-> Inspired by my graphic novel of the same name, this vertical slice blends atmospheric exploration, light combat, and fixed-camera puzzle design in a surreal mirror of a decaying city.
+> Inspired by my graphic novel of the same name.

 ---